Beginning our second quarter century.

 $750 per month stipends available, no tuition or fees

 Students pay no tuition or fees.
 Each can receive a $750 per month stipend to

 help with Washington living expenses.
 The program is operated by

 an educational non-profit 501(c)(3), the Washington Center for

 Politics & Journalism, founded in 1989 to improve political

 and public affairs journalism.
 The Center is at one of

 America’s best known political addresses, The Watergate,

-in offices donated by Atlantic Media, publishers of Atlantic monthly and the National Journal.
+in space donated by Atlantic Media, publishers of Atlantic monthly and the National Journal.

 Some of our past speakers,